 Top Farm-to-Table and New American Restaurants

-You’ll spot local farm-to-table gems by the way menus shift with the seasons and farmers’ names appear in the descriptions.
-Walk into New American spots and you’ll find playful plates that fuse rustic Arizona ingredients with contemporary techniques.
-Together they tell Prescott’s story through fresh produce, inventive pairings, and thoughtful plating.
+You’ll spot local farm-to-table gems by the way menus shift with the seasons and farms show up in dish descriptions.
+Walk into New American rooms and you’ll find plates that blend rustic Arizona ingredients with contemporary technique.

 Local Farm-to-Table Gems